Pints poured, unkempt hairdos cut as England eases lockdown

 The four nations of the U.K. — England, Scotland, Wales and Northern Ireland — are easing the lockdown at different speeds.

+One city that is not participating in the easing is Leicester, in central England.
+The government reimposed lockdown restrictions there, including the closure of schools and nonessential shops, after a spike in new infections.
+Police are out in force in the city to make sure people adhere to the local lockdown

-Jo Kearney in Blaby, England, contributed to this report.
+Jo Kearney in Blaby, England, and Jill Lawless contributed to this report.

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak